All guides

 Food cost % and gross margin % describe the same relationship from opposite sides.

-Food cost % = cost ÷ price.
+Food cost % = cost divided by price.
 A lower number means more profit.

-Gross margin % = (price − cost) ÷ price.
+Gross margin % = (price minus cost) divided by price.
 A higher number means more profit.

 If food cost is 30%, gross margin is 70%.
 They always add to 100%.